Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

-unsigned long humidityCalibrationTimeout = 300000; //calibration timeouts if it can't finish in (by default) 5 minutes (300000 milliseconds) int humidityCalibrationMeasurementTemperature = 95; //minimum sensor temperature, at which the calibration function takes measurements int humidityCalibrationHeatingTemperature = 115; //maximum temperature of heating element during calibration (should be higher than 100 + some margin) bool referenceHeating = false; //This option enables slight warming up the reference heating resistors.
-When enabled, this should give just a slight improvement in temperature readings accuracy, increasing the power consumption a bit (suggested with 2xAA batteries) bool humidityModuleDefrosting = true; //This option enables the defrosting of humidity module int defrostingTemperatureThreshold = 0; //Below this temperature the defrosting occurs int defrostingHumidityThreshold = 80; //High humidity environment to activate the defrosting int defrostingTime = 3500; //How long the defrosting works in ms
+unsigned long humidityCalibrationTimeout = 300000; //calibration timeouts if it can't finish in (by default) 5 minutes (300000 milliseconds) int humidityCalibrationMeasurementTemperature = 95; //minimum sensor temperature, at which the calibration function takes measurements int humidityCalibrationHeatingTemperature = 115; //maximum temperature of heating element during calibration (should be higher than 100 + some margin) bool referenceHeating = true; //This option enables slight warming up the reference heating resistors.
+This function works with the same method as the Vaisala firmware - maintaing temperature > 20*C of the cut out.
+When enabled, this should give just a slight improvement in temperature readings accuracy, increasing the power consumption a bit (suggested with 2xAA batteries bool humidityModuleHeating = false; //This option enables the defrosting of humidity module and 'prevents condensation'.
+This function works the same as in Vaisala firmware, keeping the module slightly warmer than air, 5K above air temperature.
 ```
 The humidity measurement using an onboard sensor can be enabled here.
 Whole process of usage and calibration is described in [sensor boom tab](#sensor-boom).
 The comments of the variables describe each.<br>